RedPointGlobal/redpoint-rpi/docs/secrets-management.md

 <details>
 <summary><strong style="font-size:1.25em;">Internal Service Passwords (Redis, RabbitMQ)</strong></summary>

-The chart deploys internal Redis and RabbitMQ StatefulSets for features like distributed queue processing and realtime caching.
-These are chart-managed infrastructure, not customer applications.
-They always run with authentication regardless of your secrets provider.
+When distributed queue processing is enabled on the Queue Reader (`queuereader.realtimeConfiguration.isDistributed: true`), the chart deploys internal Redis and RabbitMQ StatefulSets.
+The Rebrandly service also deploys its own internal Redis when enabled.
+These are chart-managed infrastructure and always run with authentication regardless of your secrets provider.

 ### How Internal Passwords Work Per Provider